TremeschinArchive/ModularMusicVisualizer/README.md

 Pay back your fees with a simple **"Thank you"** at least.

-It doesn't seem much but pursuing something others also keep an expectancy or genuinely changed their lifes for good is a hell of a great motivation: **being awknowledged not for feeling superior or meaningless better, but for being helpful, making a diference, gratitude.**
+It doesn't seem much but pursuing something others also keep an expectancy or genuinely changed their lives for good is a hell of a great motivation: **being acknowledged not for feeling superior or meaningless better, but for being helpful, making a difference, gratitude.**

 *Don't take this as an obligation, you're free, this software is free.*